 Moderately higher risk

 - Direct family history.
 Having a mother, sister, or daughter ("first-degree" relative) who has breast cancer puts a woman at higher risk for the disease.
 The risk is even greater if this relative developed breast cancer before menopause and had cancer in both breasts.
-Having one first-degree relative with breast cancer approximately doubles a woman's risk, and having two first-degree relatives triples her risk.
+Having one first-degree relative with breast cancer approximately doubles the risk in women, and having two first-degree relatives triples their risk.

 - Genetics.
 About 5% to 10% of breast cancer cases are thought to be hereditary.
 Carriers of alterations in either of two familial breast cancer genes called BRCA1 or BRCA2 are at higher risk.
 Women with an inherited alteration in the BRCA1 gene have about a 72% chance of developing breast cancer by age 80, and those with an inherited alteration in the BRCA2 gene have about a 69% chance of developing breast cancer.
 There are several other types of abnormal genes that increase risk of breast cancer.

 - Breast lesions.
 A previous breast biopsy result of atypical hyperplasia (lobular or ductal) or lobular carcinoma in situ increases a woman's breast cancer risk by four to five times.